-

-Leon Paternoster wrote of the IndieWeb:
+byLeon Paternoster wrote of the IndieWeb:

-"I’m nearly convinced that the possibility of a decentralised network of websites talking to each other through comments sections and pingbacks (known as the web) has probably passed."
+"Iβm nearly convinced that the possibility of a decentralised network of websites talking to each other through comments sections and pingbacks (known as the web) has probably passed."

 Colin wrote:

 "WordPress may have all of the building blocks available but it's still not native.
 Plugins, themes, tweaks to get just so and working properly.
-Micro.blog is the closest we have but it's still a platform with its own way of doing things."
+Micro.blog is the closest we have but it's still a platform with its own way of doing things."I agree with Leon and Colin.
+There's a lot to unpack in both of these posts and I agree with all of it.
+But I'll chime in my 2.2 yen anyways.

 The masses aren't going to adopt their own websites instead of visiting and posting on one of the large social networks.
 That's a feature, not a bug.